browserengineering/book/book/security.md

 don't touch it form submission will work fine.

 We'll also need to save the nonce so that we can tell valid from invalid nonces.
-I'm going to store that in a `NONCE` variable, which will store one nonce per user.
+I'm going to store that in a `NONCES` variable, which will store one nonce per user.
 We'll then check both that the nonce is valid and also that it is associated with the correct user:[^22]